...

 Who can receive superannuation assets?

-The Superannuation Industry Supervision Act 1993 (Cth) (‘the Act”) provides that the trustee of a superannuation fund must pay the deceased’s superannuation death benefit either to the deceased’s legal personal representative or to a dependant of the deceased.
-‘Legal personal representative’ of a person is the executor of that person’s Will, or if there was
+https://www.youtube.com/watch?v=pP9GWsRUcGo The Superannuation Industry Supervision Act 1993 (Cth) (‘the Act”) provides that the trustee of a superannuation fund must pay the deceased’s superannuation death benefit either to the deceased’s legal personal representative or to a dependant of the deceased.
+‘Legal personal representative’ of a person is the executor of that person’s Will, or if there

 Who can receive superannuation assets?
 Read More »